openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 Benjamin Brunner and me will give an introduction talk to SMB Traffic Analyzer at the
       openSUSE conference and most likely **live-demo** the software chain.
-We™ll welcome anyone interested to join our presentation at OSC!
+Weâ€™ll welcome anyone interested to join our presentation at OSC!

-
+â€

+â€œ

-[Sebastian Kügler: Board
+[Sebastian KÃ¼gler: Board
         Business](http://vizzzion.org/blog/2011/08/board-business/)

 Tonight, the new board of directors of KDE e.V. went out for dinner, generously (!)